obesity in children is a serious health concern. Overweight children are more likely to have

 Methods for Assessing Children’s Weight

 Clinical Growth Charts

-Your pediatrician or family doctor will likely measure your child’s height and weight to monitor growth patterns during regular appointments.
-Most doctors use clinical growth charts to make these determinations.
+The doctor will likely measure your child’s height and weight to monitor growth patterns during regular appointments.
+Most doctors use clinical growth charts to do this.

 Clinical growth charts can be accessed at the

 BMI-for-Age Growth Charts